ktor-doc-jp/ktor-doc-jp/pages/servers/testing.md

 ### `multipart/form-data`

-When uploading big files, it is common to use the multipart encoding, that allows to send complete files without preprocessing.
+When uploading big files, it is common to use the multipart encoding, which allows sending complete files without preprocessing.
 Ktor's test host provides a `setBody` extension method to build this kind of payload.
 For example: